 3.4.4.2 Hydraulics of Constrictions in Watercourses.
-When an area constriction is introduced to an otherwise uniform, friction-controlled flow in prismatic channel of mild slope a backwater profile is first developed upstream from the constriction.
+When an area constriction is introduced to an otherwise uniform, friction-controlled prismatic channel of mild slope, a backwater profile is developed upstream from the constriction (Kindsvater, Carter, and Tracy 1953).
 Please refer to Figure 3.4.13.